Ewyas: Lordship

 By the time of the Domesday Book in 1086, Ewyas or Ewias was an autonomous area bounded by the Black Mountains in the west, Graig Syfyrddin in the south, the line of the Golden Valley in the east, and Yager Hill and Cefn Hill to the north, just below the village of Clifford Castle near Hay-on-Wye.
-Domesday records that Alfred of Marlborough held the castle of Ewyas of the king; this was presumably the re-built Pentecost Castle.
-Land around Ewyas Harold Castle was held by Walter's son Roger de Lacy.
+Domesday records that Alfred of Marlborough held the castle of Ewyas from the king, presumably the rebuilt Pentecost Castle.
+The land around Ewyas Harold Castle was held by Walter's son, Roger de Lacy.

 Ewyas became a Marcher lordship, largely independent of the English crown.
 Further motte and bailey castles were built at Walterstone, Llancillo, Rowlestone and Clodock, followed after 1216 by Longtown Castle, presiding over the newly founded borough of Longtown.
 The line of de Lacys ended in 1241, when the Lordship of Ewyas Lacy was divided.

 Into Herefordshire and Monmouthshire

-In 1536 the administration of Wales was re-organised, and the border between Herefordshire and Wales took more or less its present form, with the county of Herefordshire assimilating the Welsh territory of Ewyas Lacy.
+In 1536, the administration of Wales was reorganised, and the border between Herefordshire and Wales took more or less its present form, with the county of Herefordshire assimilating the Welsh territory of Ewyas Lacy.
 The Llanthony valley, or Vale of Ewyas, became part of the hundred of Abergavenny, within Monmouthshire.
-In 1852 the Parishes of Clodock with Longtown, Michaelchurch Escley, Craswall, St Margarets, Ewyas Harold, Rowlestone, Llancillo, Walterstone, Dulas and Llanveynoe were transferred from the diocese of St David's to that of Hereford.
-To the west of Hatterall Ridge, the other old parishes of Ewyas – Llanthony, Cwmyoy and Oldcastle - were transferred from St David's to the diocese of Llandaff.
+In 1852, the Parishes of Clodock with Longtown, Michaelchurch Escley, Craswall, St Margaret's, Ewyas Harold, Rowlestone, Llancillo, Walterstone, Dulas and Llanveynoe were transferred from the Diocese of St Davids to that of Hereford.
+To the west of Hatterrall Ridge, the other old parishes of Ewyas – Llanthony, Cwmyoy and Oldcastle were transferred from St Davids to the diocese of Llandaff.